 You are required to submit the application within one year of the close of a fiscal year in order to get a rebate.
 In any case, you are better off applying sooner rather than later since you lose the use of your money in the intervening period if you delay.

 For single-family homes and condominiums, once you qualify, the reduced rate will stay in effect until you sell your property.
 You don’t need to re-apply.

-Our goal is to only charge you for water than goes down the drain, not for water that’s used for irrigation.
+Our goal is to only charge you for water than goes down the drain, not for water that is used for irrigation.
 Ideally, every parcel would have its own sewage meter.
 However, the cost of installing and maintaining those meters is so overly expensive as to make that idea impractical.
-You might be able to install a dedicated irrigation/landscape water meter and if you do, we won’t include that water in our rebate calculation.
+You might be able to install a dedicated irrigation/landscape water meter and if you do, we will not include that water in our rebate calculation.
 Again, we understand that it is not cost effective for all customers to install dedicated irrigation/landscape water meters, so we have another option.
 To account for irrigation, we evaluate both annual water use and water use during the typical low irrigation months of November through February.
 We use the smaller of the two water uses to determine the low-water rebate.